divyal-04/beautifulsoup-vs-selenium/README.md

-# 🆚 BeautifulSoup vs Selenium – Web Scraping Comparison
+# BeautifulSoup 🆚 Selenium – Web Scraping Comparison

 This repository contains a practical comparison between **BeautifulSoup** and **Selenium**, two powerful Python libraries used for web scraping.